Introduction

 type = string

-Example 4: Feature Toggling Based on User Input
+Example 4: Toggle a Feature Based on User Input

 # Toggle a feature on or off based on user input